The Ground Rules

 - The opportunity to ask questions and get answers, both from me and from others in the group.

-- The chance to hire me as a mentoring, trainer, and coach for a tiny fraction of the price that companies typically pay.
+- The chance to hire me as a mentor, trainer, or coach for a tiny fraction of the price that companies typically pay.

 When you ask a question, you're not only getting help for yourself, but you're also doing two very important things: